1 (top)

 Below is a sample CLP Electric Bill.
 The bill is divided into two components, the Supplier Services Section and the Delivery Services Section.

-When you choose a lower electric rate at electricrate.com, the rate you choose will replace the CLP Generation Service Charge under Supplier Services.
+When you choose a lower electric rate at new.electricrate.com, the rate you choose will replace the CLP Generation Service Charge under Supplier Services.
 The default CLP rate is called Standard Service and is currently $0.11051.

 All other charges (Delivery Services) on the CLP bill will remain the same.